 2. Create a resale product for the material by navigating to the material and selecting the Create Resale Product option on the top menu (or quick menu if you are on the material list view page).

-This option will create a matching product for the material, then automatically create a recipe with the material.
+This option will create a matching product for the material and then automatically create a recipe with the material.
 This provides you with the 1-1 linkage you need between your resale material and product.
 If you are on a plan that supports the Auto Manufacture feature, this option will also be selected for you automatically (you can switch this off at any time if you wish to do this stage manually).

-An example: Jake sells craft supplies and one of his products is Green Ribbon.
+An example: Jake sells craft supplies, and one of his products is Green Ribbon.
 To track this as a product in the system, he needs to:

 - Create a Material called “Green Ribbon”.

 - Navigate to the material can select the Create Resale Product option to create the product and recipe structure.

 - When purchasing more “Green Ribbon,” he would then create Purchases to increase the material stock of the product.